spyysalo/annodoc/index.md

 It is often necessary to cross-reference parts of documentation from others.
-To make creating such links easier, Annodoc provides support for automatically linking to collection entries.
+To make creating such links easier, Annodoc provides support for linking to collection entries.

 The syntax for creating such links is simple: just wrap the name of any collection entry as in `[NAME]()`.
 For example, to create a link